mavlink/mavlink-devguide/en/guide/create_message.md

-Draw inspiration from dialects and other messages.

-## Create vs Extend

-You may need to create or

-You should create a new message when your MAVLink system supports a feature that is not

-While a dialect can include any other message definition, care should be taken when including a definition file that includes another file (only a single level of nesting is tested).

 ////

-///
-The process of adding a message is explained here with the common heartbeat message.

-Note that the heartbeat message is the only message required to be used, all other messages are optional.

 Questions

-it looks like this should be deleted and the dialect in imported file should be used???
-Note both the version and include tags.
-If this file is in the same directory as the common.xml file, the contents of that file will be included in the final MAVLink code generated from this description file.
-This is probably the way you want to organize your custom message definition file.

   1. 150 - 229 appear to not be held by common.xml.
   What range should a dialect use for its messages/